virtuocity/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Compound statements (loops...for ....while ,conditionals if....elif....else...), contain (groups of) other statements; they affect or control the execution of those other statements in some way.

 *try* specifies exception handlers and/or cleanup code for a group of statements, while the *with* statement allows the execution of initialization and finalization code around a block of code. *Function and class* definitions are also syntactically compound statements.
 A compound statement consists of one or more ‘clauses.’
 A clause consists of a header and a ‘suite.’
+The clause headers of a particular compound statement are all at the same indentation level.
+Each clause header begins with a uniquely identifying keyword and ends with a colon.

  A suite can be one or more semicolon-separated simple statements on the same line as the header, following the header’s colon, or it can be one or more indented statements on subsequent lines.